swissspidy/wp-performance-action/README.md

 Results are posted as comments to pull requests and as [GitHub Action job summaries](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/).

 It collects data from the `Server-Timing` header and runs Lighthouse on a given set of URLs.

+**Note:** Tests are run using [WordPress Playground](https://wordpress.org/playground/), which means you can use [blueprints](https://wordpress.github.io/wordpress-playground/blueprints) to prepare the test environment suitable to your needs.

+## Example

 <img width="1154" alt="Screenshot of a GitHub Action job summary output by this action" src="https://github.com/swissspidy/wp-performance-action/assets/841956/bb543ba2-a142-49d5-bb45-77d11f121824">